-Pumpkin carving is a must-do activity this time of year.
-The thing is, carving pumpkins is a lot harder than it looks.
 Pumpkins are some tough squash, and carving designs into their hard surface is no easy task.
-Not to mention, you have to clean out their guts, too (we suggest using an ice cream scooper for this part!).
+Plus, you have to clean out their guts (we suggest using an ice cream scooper for this part!).
 It’s a lot of work.
-This year, we decided to research ways to make the whole pumpkin carving process easier.
-We found some awesome tips we’re excited to share, many of which extend beyond simple carving hacks.
-Check out the best jack-o-lantern hacks we found, below.
+So, we decided to research ways to make the whole pumpkin carving process easier.
+Here are some awesome jack-o-lantern hacks we’re excited to share, many of which extend beyond simple carving tips.

 Use Cookie Cutters

-One of the coolest jack-o-lantern hacks we’ve tried is to use cookie cutters.
 Instead of using a knife to carve out your pumpkin, you can rely on cookie cutters and a mallet to create your dream jack-o-lantern.
 You’ll want to choose sturdy metal cookie cutters, not the plastic kind.
-The dollar store is a good place to go for Halloween-themed cookie cutters.
-You can also find them in the kitchen and home goods stores.
-Here’s what to do: After you clean off your pumpkin, firmly press a cookie cutter into the pumpkin skin.
+The Dollar Store is a good place to go for Halloween-themed cookie cutters.
+You can also find them in kitchen and home goods stores.
+Here’s what to do: After you clean your pumpkin, firmly press a cookie cutter into the pumpkin skin.
 Take a mallet and tap the cookie cutter so that it pierces through the pumpkin, carving out your desired shape.
-Remove the cut-out once you’re done to reveal your spooky creation.

-There are certain jack-o-lantern designs that call for lots of holes.
-No matter the size of the hole you’re trying to create, using a knife to carve out a perfect circle in your pumpkin skin can difficult (to say the least).
-You can simplify the process by grabbing your drill and letting it do the dirty work.
-Depending on the size of the holes you want in your pumpkin, you can switch out our drill bits accordingly.
+Here’s another on of our favorite jack-o-lantern hacks.
+No matter what size hole you want, using a knife to carve a circle in your pumpkin’s skin can be difficult (to say the least).
+Simplify the process by grabbing your drill and letting it do the dirty work.
+Depending on the size of the holes you want in your pumpkin, you can switch out your drill bits accordingly.

 Use Petroleum Jelly

 Once October arrives, we’re ready for all-things-Halloween.
-The problem is, if you carve a pumpkin at the start of the month, it’s going to turn into a rotten mess by the time Halloween rolls around.
-Sure, you could wait a couple of weeks before creating a jack-o-lantern, but what’s the fun in that?
-If you want to start carving early, you can use petroleum jelly to help prolong your pumpkin’s life.
-By rubbing petroleum on the freshly carved edges, you’ll lock in the pumpkin’s natural moisture and prolong your jack-o-lantern’s lifetime.
+The problem is, if you carve a pumpkin too early, it’ll turn into a rotten mess by the time Halloween rolls around.
+You could wait a couple of weeks before creating a jack-o-lantern, but what’s the fun in that?
+If you want to start carving early, use petroleum jelly to help prolong your pumpkin’s life.
+By rubbing petroleum on the freshly carved edges, you’ll lock in the pumpkin’s natural moisture and extend your jack-o-lantern’s lifetime.

-Here’s another pumpkin preservation tip, which was inspired by reader @bokehliciousness on Instagram.
-Before carving into your pumpkin, do this: create a bleach solution by mixing bleach and water together in a spray bottle (1 part bleach to 10 parts water).
+Before carving into your pumpkin, do this: Create a bleach solution by mixing bleach and water together in a spray bottle (one part bleach to 10 parts water).
 Spray your pumpkin down with the solution, then get to carving.
 You can give your pumpkins a little touch-up with the spray bottle every day to help extend their preserve them even longer.

 Swap String Lights

-No jack-o-lantern is complete without some kind of light to illuminate its center.
-Lit candles are the traditional method, but a similar look can be achieved with string lights, without the fire hazard risk.
+No jack-o-lantern is complete without a light to illuminate its center.
+Lit candles are the traditional method, but a similar look can be achieved with string lights.
 Dig out some clear Christmas lights a little or early, or buy a cheap box of string lights, and bunch them together before placing them inside your pumpkin.

-This might be our favorite out of all the jack-o-lantern hacks we came across.
-Once your pumpkin creation is complete, it’s time for the best part — sitting and admiring your glowing creation!
-If you want to enjoy your jack-o-lantern inside your apartment, here’s a little bonus tip to excite your sense: Sprinkle a bit of cinnamon on the base of your pumpkin’s “lid.”
-Make sure there isn’t any cinnamon at the bottom of your pumpkin because it can be flammable.
-Light a small candle (we like using tea candles) and put the lid back on your pumpkin.
-In only a few minutes, your apartment will start smelling like pumpkin spice.
+This might be our favorite out of all the jack-o-lantern hacks we found.
+Once your pumpkin creation is complete, it’s time for the best part — sitting and admiring your creation!
+If you want to enjoy your jack-o-lantern inside your apartment, here’s a little bonus tip to excite your senses: Sprinkle a bit of cinnamon on the base of your pumpkin’s “lid.”
+Make sure there isn’t any cinnamon at the bottom of your pumpkin, because it can be flammable.
+Light a small candle (we like using tea candles) and place the lid back on your pumpkin.
+In just a few minutes, your apartment will be smelling like pumpkin spice.